oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

 {{% notice warning %}}
-Custom configuration overrides, which are WebLogic configuration overrides specified using a Domain YAML file `configuration.overridesConfigMap`, as described in [Configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}), are _not_ supported in combination with Model in Image.
+Custom configuration overrides, which are WebLogic configuration overrides specified using a domain resource YAML file `configuration.overridesConfigMap`, as described in [Configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}), are _not_ supported in combination with Model in Image.
 Model in Image will generate an error if custom overrides are specified.